conda-incubator/conda-self/CONTRIBUTING.md

 ```
 pixi run conda create -p .pixi/envs/demo conda pip
 ```
-2. If you have `conda spawn` installed,pseudo-activate it.
+2. `conda-spawn` is included in the pixi configuration, which you can use to pseudo-activate the environment:
 ```
 conda spawn ./.pixi/envs/demo
 ```